-The main Types of welding used in industry and by home engineers are commonly referred to as Mig welding, Arc welding, Gas welding and Tig welding.
+The main types of welding used in industry and by home engineers are commonly referred to as Mig welding, Arc welding, Gas welding, and Tig welding.

 More commonly called MIG welding this welding type is the most widely used and perhaps the most easily mastered type of welding for industry and home use.

-TIG welding is comparable to oxy acetylene gas welding and needs a lot more expertise from the operator.
-Employed for carrying out high-quality work when a superior standard of finish is needed without making use of excessive clean up by sanding or grinding.
+This welding process is used in manufacturing and industry for carrying out high-quality work when a superior standard of finish is needed.
+The finished weld is just that and is free of excessive clean-up by sanding or grinding.

 Not used as widely for general welding of mild steel.
-Consists of mixing oxygen and acetylene gas to greate a flame capable of melting steels.
+Consists of mixing oxygen and acetylene gas to create a flame capable of melting steel.
 Mostly used today for maintenance work and gas metal cutting.
 Also common for brazing softer metals such as copper and bronze.